GabrielGrabalos/GabrielGrabalos/README.md

 ## 🔭 Projects

 - [Solar System Website](https://github.com/GabrielGrabalos/Solar-System-Website): A beautiful and interactive website to teach children about our solar system.
-- [Procedural Universe](https://github.com/GabrielGrabalos/Procedural-Universe): A website that creates a infinite universe that is consistent (I'm still going to expand the idea 👀)
+- [Procedural Universe](https://github.com/GabrielGrabalos/Procedural-Universe): A website that creates a infinite universe that is consistent (I'm still going to expand the idea 👀) [Try it out!](https://gabrielgrabalos.github.io/Procedural-Universe/)

 ## 🌱 Currently Learning